sanjayg0/epcms/README.md

 # epcms

-Data files for the book Example Problems for Continuum Mechanics of Solids by L. Anand and S. Govindjee
+This repository contains the Matlab and data files for the book Example Problems for Continuum Mechanics of Solids by L. Anand and S. Govindjee (2019)